scottandrewlepera/neat-webring/README.md

 ## Troubleshooting

-Make sure the website is actually in the `sites.txt` list and make sure it's spelled correctly.
+Make sure the website is actually in the `settings.txt` list and make sure it's spelled correctly.

 Check that the script tag is pointing to the right place.
 It should be `http://your-website.com/neat-webring/embed/webring.js`.

 Make sure you haven't moved the location of the `/neat-webring/` folder.

-Check that each link in `sites.txt` starts with an `http://` or `https://`.
+Check that each link in `settings.txt` starts with an `http://` or `https://`.

 Make sure none of the site names have a colon character.
 This can break the widget!
 If you absolutely need the colon, enclose the site name in quotes: